MahmoudHatem96/OnlineRetailAnalysis/README.md

-# OnlineRetailAnalysis
+# Case Study Questions:
-A case study on an online retail using Analytical SQL
+Provided in this directory the questions you need to answer using analytical SQL functions.